lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

 The image `lamastex/hskafka` is built on `lamastex/hsbase` and in addition contains Kafka.

 To start a Kafka server with default standalone configuration, use `docker run -p 2181:2181 -p 9092:9092 -d lamastex/hskafka`.

 To start a container with a different command, e.g. `bash`, use `docker run -p 2181:2181 -p 9092:9092 --entrypoint <command> lamastex/hskafka` where `<command>` is the command you want to run.
 If you want to gain access to a command line in the container use the command `bash` and add the options `-it` before `lamastex/hskafka`.

-If you want to get a terminal inside a running container, e.g. if you want to run Kafka commands such as creating topics and console producer and consumer, use `docker exec <container> bash ` where `<container>` is the ID of the running container.
+If you want to get a terminal inside a running container, e.g. if you want to run Kafka commands such as creating topics and console producer and consumer, use `docker exec <container> bash` where `<container>` is the ID of the running container.

-### Running on squidmaster ###
+### Running on a bare-metal clutser, called squidmaster ###

 To run the docker containers on `squidmaster` you also need to forward the corresponding ports when you `ssh` to `squidmaster`.
 The following command will